Documentation

 API Key Rules

-API Key rules is a very flexible scheme that gives you fine grain control over API’s that can be accessed using any given API key.
+API Key rules are a very flexible scheme that gives you granular control over APIs that can be accessed using any given API key.

 Learn more about API Key Rules